Colegio de San Gregorio: Patio Grande

-The Patio Grande (Large courtyard) was the access to the most important stays of the set.
-It considered a Hispanic-Flemish (Isabelline) gem, is set in relation to Juan Guas for its similarities to Palacio del Infantado in Guadalajara, although have also located abundant motifs that Bartolomé Solórzano, an active artist at that time in the area, used in the Cathedral of Palencia, seat of the Friar Alonso's bishopric.
+The Patio Grande (Great Courtyard) is the centre of the complex.
+It has been attributed to Juan Guas for its similarities with the Palacio del Infantado, Guadalajara, although it also incorporates motifs that Bartolomé Solórzano, an active artist at that time in the area, used in the Cathedral of Palencia, of which Friar Alonso's was bishop.
+It has abundant emblems of the Catholic Monarchs and the kingdoms of Navarre and Granada, incorporated into the Crown of Castile during the erection of the building.